“In one day one can experience the horrors of hell; there is plenty of time for that.”

 But the next day the children found the dog skins lying outside the village.

 Oe couldn’t decipher or understand the reason for this meaningless slaughter.
-He perceived, from such a young age, that war is senseless.
+He perceived, from such an early age, that war is senseless.
 This was reinforced by his father’s death at the front and was entrenched by the drop of “Little Boy”.

 On the 6th of August 1945, the Americans dropped the first nuclear bomb (using enriched uranium) on Hiroshima.
 70.000 people died on the spot.
 60.000 died afterwards, due to the exposure to radiation.
 The 75% of the buildings were utterly destroyed.